NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Examples.md

 ```Shell
 gdc-client upload -m manifest.yml -t $token
 ```
-__API Upload:__  `submittable_data_files` can be uploaded through the API by using the `/submission/program/project/files` endpoint.
-The following command would be a typical file upload:
+__API Upload:__  A `submittable_data_file` can be uploaded through the API by using the `/submission/program/project/files` endpoint.
+The following command would be typically used to upload a file:

 ```Shell
 curl --request PUT --header "X-Auth-Token: $token" https://gdc-api.nci.nih.gov/v0/submission/GDC/INTERNAL/files/6d45f2a0-8161-42e3-97e6-e058ac18f3f3 -d@test.bam